 The survey shows, most people (67%) believe, this event will get taken care to a significant extent by the normal attrition that happens in the industry.
 44% believe that companies will shed the weak performers in this process.
 Similarly, 44% believe that the change has come faster than expected.
 However, a significant part of the working population in IT (56%) believe that the lay-offs are being discussed a lot and is causing panic.

 New technologies such as augmented reality, robotics and big data are making waves in various industry sectors.
 They are no more restricted to sectors such as manufacturing, logistics, energy and financial services.
 We are seeing them applied in industry sectors like entertainment, hospitality and various other service sectors.
 The way we live our life is changing, right from the way we cook our food, keep in contact with the others, entertain ourselves, use appliances at home to educate our kids and take care of our health and wealth.
 Each of these have been transformed significantly in the last few years and have created millions of opportunities for our IT sector.
 Our IT folks need to reskill themselves quickly to seize upon these occasions and make hay while the sun shines.

-Some of the IT folks can migrate to the other sectors of economy because each of them are deploying digital technologies in a significant way.
-Right from their processes to interact with customers to internal work processes, business planning and analysis we will see application of mobility and IT applications.
+Some of the IT folks can migrate to the other sectors of the economy because each of them is deploying digital technologies in a significant way.
+Right from their processes to interact with customers to internal work processes, business planning and analysis we will see applications of mobility and IT applications.
 Organizations will increase headcount in their IT and Technology functions to create the right applications, analyse the day-to-day transactions to derive insights and protect the information and wisdom from any threat.
 44% of the respondents of the survey believe that upto a quarter of the laid off people can be absorbed in other industry sectors.